Welcome

 A lovely song that is an original composition as far as I know.
 The sound is much more like a Stanley Beckford mento-reggae track than anything else I've heard by The Viceroys.
 Rural vocals with piano as the featured instrument.

-Below are the only two records I've found by Sir Horace and His Merry Knights outside the classic 1950s single, "Morgan's Mento" backed with "Mambo Jamaica", as seen here (along with sound clips).
+Below are the only two records I've found by Sir Horace and His Merry Knights outside the classic 1950s single, "Morgan's Mento" backed with "Mambo Jamaica" and its follow up single, as seen here (along with sound clips).

 Both of these record appear to be entries in the 1971 and 1972 the Jamaican Annual Festival of the Arts, more commonly shortened to "Festival", which is best known for its song competition.